Between buildings and free factor complexes: A Cohen-Macaulay complex for Out(RAAGs): Closing comments and open questions

-\paragraph{Geometric aspects} This article focuses on the topology of $\CC{O}{\mcP(O)}$.
-It however also seems very reasonable to ask what can be said about the geometry of this complex.
-Motivated by the work of Masur and Minsky \cite{MM:Geometrycomplexcurves.a}, who showed that the curve complex $\mcC(S)$ associated to a surface $S$ is hyperbolic, Bestvina and Feighn \cite{BF:Hyperbolicitycomplexfree} proved that the free factor complex is hyperbolic as well.
-This is only one of many results in the study of $\Out{F_n}$ from a geometric point of view, which has become popular over the last years.
+\paragraph{Geometric aspects} This text focuses on the topology of $\RAAGcomplex$.
+It also seems very reasonable, however, to ask what can be said about the geometry of this complex.
+Motivated by the work of Masur and Minsky \cite{MM:Geometrycomplexcurves.a}, who showed that the curve complex $\mcC(S)$ is hyperbolic, Bestvina and Feighn \cite{BF:Hyperbolicitycomplexfree} proved that the free factor complex is hyperbolic as well.
+This is only one of many results in the study of $\Out{F_n}$ from a geometric point of view, which has become popular in recent years.
 On the other hand, there is also a rich theory concerning metric aspects of buildings (for an overview, see \cite[Section 12]{AB:Buildings}).
 Combining these two theories should be an interesting topic for further investigations.